Circles of Safety®

 Relevant Published, Peer-Reviewed Research

 Currently, there are no published, peer-reviewed research studies for Circles of Safety®.

 Coffman, J. (2003).
 Lessons in evaluating communications campaigns: Five case studies.
-Harvard Family Research Project.
-Retrieved from http://www.hfrp.org/publications-resources/browse-our-publications/lessons-in-evaluating-communications-campaigns-five-case-studies
+Harvard Family Research Project. http://www.hfrp.org/publications-resources/browse-our-publications/lessons-in-evaluating-communications-campaigns-five-case-studies

 Davis, R., Fujie Parks, L., & Cohen, L. (2006).
 Sexual violence and the spectrum of prevention.
-National Sexual Violence Resource Center.
-Retrieved from http://www.nsvrc.org/publications/nsvrc-publications/sexual-violence-and-spectrum-prevention-towards-community-solution
+National Sexual Violence Resource Center. http://www.nsvrc.org/publications/nsvrc-publications/sexual-violence-and-spectrum-prevention-towards-community-solution

 Schober, D. J., Fawcett, S. B., Schultz, J. A., Cournoyer, Y., & Wright, R. (2008, February).
 Collaborative efforts to prevent child sexual abuse in Minnesota: An empirical case study.
 Poster session presented at the APA Summit on Violence and Abuse in Relationships, Bethesda, MD.